Bassam-Kobasy/OpenCV_Installation/README.md

-# opencv
+# OpenCV_Installation
 Installing and setting up Opencv 3.4 on Ubuntu for C++

-First you should install some libraries before installing opencv
+First, you should install some libraries before installing opencv

 `sudo apt -y remove x264 libx264-dev`